shieldworks/aegis-web/contact.md

 Hi, thank you for wanting to contact us ❤️.

-Here are a few way that you can get in touch:
+Here are a few ways that you can get in touch:

 ## Community